Station Casinos: History

 On July 28, 2009, Station Casinos filed for Chapter 11 bankruptcy.
 Station Casinos' filing listed $5.7 billion in assets against $6.5 billion in debt.
 The filing said the company had 510 holders of unsecured and subordinate debt totaling $4.4 billion.

 Station Casinos exited bankruptcy on June 17, 2011, with $4 billion less in debt and with creditors putting the company's 18 casinos back in the hands of the Fertitta family and their partners.
 The Fertitta brothers agreed to put nearly $200 million in the reassembled company and now own 45 percent of its shares.
 The other new equity owners include the company's main lenders, Deutsche Bank AG, which holds 25 percent; JPMorgan Chase with a 15 percent stake; and former bondholders with an additional 15 percent, according to lawyers on the deal.

 Station Casinos announced on October 13, 2015, that it would return to the stock market with an initial public offering.
 On April 26, 2016, Red Rock Resorts, Inc., a new holding company owning a portion of Station Casinos, went public on the NASDAQ Stock Exchange.

 In 2016, Station Casinos purchased the Palms Casino Resort for $313 million.
 The company then spent more than $600 million on renovations, which failed to restore the resort to its former prominence.
 The Palms was sold to the San Manuel Band of Mission Indians in 2021, for $650 million.
 That year, the company announced that it would proceed with Durango, a long-planned resort in the southwest Las Vegas Valley.
-Completion is expected by the end of 2023.
+It opened at the end of 2023.

 Several casino properties in the Las Vegas Valley – Texas Station, Fiesta Rancho, and Fiesta Henderson – were closed in 2020 amid the COVID-19 pandemic and never reopened.
 Station announced in 2022 that it would demolish the properties and sell the land to finance future projects.
 The demolition was viewed by analysts as a defensive move to prevent future competition from gaming rivals.
 Station also announced in 2022 that it would close and demolish its Wild Wild West Gambling Hall & Hotel, located in the Las Vegas Valley as well.
 The site will be redeveloped in connection with adjoining acreage.

+In 2025, Station began operating the sportsbook at the Treasure Island Hotel and Casino, marking the company's debut on the Las Vegas Strip.
+It also began operating the sportsbooks at two other properties, CasaBlanca Resort and the Virgin River, both located in nearby Mesquite, Nevada.